-- 3.82.
-A delivery plan will be developed with stakeholders to ensure focused action, and to enable scrutiny.
-The delivery plan could include: - Improvements to existing provision of air quality data. - Encouraging, supporting and promoting local initiatives that involve communities in air quality action. - Improving the provision of air pollution resources for health professionals and patients. - Running air quality specific awareness campaigns and embedding air quality messaging into other relevant campaigns, drawing on communications and behaviour change expertise to inform design. - Improving and promoting information regarding action that can be taken to reduce concentrations of, and reduce exposure to, air pollution.
-This may include signposting to existing information developed by other organisations who may be more appropriate messengers in some contexts. - Reviewing current information on the sources of air pollution and the health and environmental impacts, taking into account accessibility and requirements of different groups. - 3.83.
+- 3.89.
+A delivery plan will be developed with stakeholders to ensure focused action and will be reported on annually to enable scrutiny.
+The delivery plan could include: - Improvements to existing provision of air quality data. - Encouraging, supporting and promoting local initiatives that involve communities in air quality action. - Action to reduce idling, including promoting awareness of the local air quality improvements this can achieve. - Improving the provision of air pollution resources for health professionals and patients. - Running air quality specific awareness campaigns and embedding air quality messaging into other relevant campaigns, drawing on communications and behaviour change expertise to inform design. - Improving and promoting information regarding action that can be taken to reduce concentrations of, and reduce exposure to, air pollution.
+This may include signposting to existing information developed by other organisations who may be more appropriate messengers in some contexts. - Reviewing current information on the sources of air pollution and the health and environmental impacts, taking into account accessibility and requirements of different groups.

+3.90.
 The Public Health England 2019 evidence review found that local air quality initiatives are most effective when underpinned by supportive policies, so future delivery plans could be embedded into Welsh Government clean air plans or strategies to ensure join-up between local and national efforts.

-- 3.84.
-The purpose of the proposal is to fill a gap in existing legislation by placing a duty on Welsh Ministers to take steps to promote awareness of i) the health and environmental impacts of air pollution and ii) ways to reduce or limit air pollution. - 3.85.
+- 3.91.
+The purpose of the proposal is to fill a gap in existing legislation by placing a duty on Welsh Ministers to take steps to promote awareness of i) the health and environmental impacts of air pollution and ii) ways to reduce or limit air pollution. - 3.92.
 The legislation will also ensure sustained action by successive governments to promote awareness of air pollution in order protect public health and the environment.

-3.86.
+3.93.
 The legislation will ensure the availability of resources and support for promoting awareness of air pollution.
 This will enable sectors to operate more efficiently by reducing the need for duplication, encouraging collaborative initiatives and ensuring messages are consistent.

-3.87.
+3.94.
 If the legislation is not made, there is a risk that action to promote awareness of air pollution could be reduced over time.
 As set out above, the Report to Prevent Future Deaths outlined the need for national and local government to address the low awareness of air pollution and action to reduce exposure.
 This highlights the importance of this legislation in ensuring that efforts to promote awareness of air pollution are sustained.